 Second, who should define ‘aid’ and what can be thrown into the ‘aid’ bucket?
 Surely a strong case can be made that important decisions on such matters are taken in inclusive and representative forums?

 We also need to allocate resources more effectively and fairly between countries and to decouple a larger share of decisions on aid from domestic politics.
-In practical terms, this requires a much bigger commitment to the pooling of aid resources (there has been a proliferation of multilateral funds over recent years, but most donors still prefer bilateral aid channels).
-Pooling resources could help to simplify an increasingly complex development financing landscape and, if done well, ensure that all countries have a voice in aid allocation decisions.
+In practical terms, this requires a much bigger commitment to the pooling of aid resources, which could help to simplify an increasingly complex development financing landscape and, if done well, ensure that all countries have a voice in aid allocation decisions.

 In sum, aid is at a crossroads.
 There are important opportunities to improve the current status-quo and the Global Partnership is a step in the right direction.
 But, if we are to make the most of international public finance in the post-2015 era, we can and should also be more ambitious.